aleksey-hoffman/sigma-file-manager/README.md

 - Your name and the link to your project / website will be dispalyed on this page;
 - You will get access to a private Discord;
 - Also, thatnks to your support, you and everyone else will be getting new features in the app more frequently.

+If you like the app, consider supporting my work by joining our community on Patreon.
+I have a lot of awesome things in development for you guys, but the luck of funding makes it really difficult to create anything.

 Check out the full list of rewards on Patreon: